How to Use the Command 'atool' (with Examples)

 Explanation:

-• path/to/archive.tar.gz: The path to the tar.gz archive that you want to extract.
+• path/to/archive.tar.gz: The path to the tar.gz archive that you would like to extract.

 Code: